Occasion Cupcakes (Halloween, Christmas, Weddings)

 Raspberry-Centred Vanilla Cupcakes

-These sweet vanilla cupcakes have a whole, soft raspberry languishing in the centre, making them perfect for Valentine’s day – if you’re baking for a wedding party, pile them high on a silver platter to make a brilliant alternative wedding cake.
+These sweet vanilla cupcakes have a whole, soft raspberry languishing in the centre, making them perfect for Valentine’s day – if you’re baking for a wedding party, pile them high on a silver platter to make a brilliant alternative Wedding Cake.
 (If you can’t get any raspberries, use a teaspoon of raspberry jam instead.)

 Ingredients:

-Cream the margarine with the caster sugar until pale and fluffy.
+To make: Cream the margarine with the caster sugar until pale and fluffy.
 Sift in the self-raising flour and baking powder, and fold gently.
 Finally stir in the beaten eggs and milk.
 Beat to form a thick batter.
 Divide half the batter between 12 cupcake cases, then put a raspberry into each one.
 Top up with the remaining cake batter, and bake the tray at 180 degrees for 15-20 minutes.
 Cool on a wire rack and dust with icing sugar before serving.

 Silent Night Cupcakes